 Heather Dryden,

-Chairwoman of the Governmental Advisory Committee (GAC)
+Chair, Governmental Advisory Committee (GAC)

 Dear Heather,

-The Non-Commercial Users Constituency (NCUC) would like to take the opportunity to express its views in relation to the Uniform Domain Name Dispute Resolution Policy (UDRP).
+The Non-Commercial Users Constituency (NCUC) would like to take the opportunity to acknowledge and thank GAC for their continued and deepened contribution to policy making.
+NCUC would also like to express its views in relation to the Uniform Domain Name Dispute Resolution Policy (UDRP).
 NCUC understands that the GAC has sent a letter to the Generic Names Supporting Organization (GNSO), raising some concerns as to whether a Policy Development Process (PDP) should be initiated in relation to a review of the UDRP.

-First of all, NCUC welcomes the GAC’s initiative in approaching the GNSO and submitting its statement with its views on the UDRP.
+NCUC welcomes the GAC’s initiative in approaching the GNSO and submitting its statement with its views on the UDRP.
 NCUC thinks it is very encouraging that the GAC is willing to speak with the GNSO and exchange ideas on the UDRP, one of ICANN’s oldest and most important policies.

-.
-Given this, we reiterate the main arguments made in our concerning the :
+It has lately come to our attention, however, that the views of the GAC on the UDRP were drafted with the solicitation and advise submitted not by the entire groups represented at the GNSO Council.
+NCUC is very concerned with this process.
+Given this, we would like to reiterate the main arguments made in our comments submitted during the public comment period concerning the UDRP for your consideration:

  All other ICANN policies must be regularly reviewed and improvements continuously sought, the UDRP should not be exempt.